hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 defaults will be used.
 If any of these fields is added to a config, it will be used instead of the default.

-Try adding the following to your state file:
+Try adding the following to your config file:

 ```hcl
 resource "google_compute_instance" "vm_instance" {